 For more information on membrane switches please contact Reid Print Technologies on 1300 765 533 or firstname.lastname@example.org

-With the recent technology boom, the demand for lightweight, smart and IoT enabled componentry has increased massively.
+With the recent technology boom, the demand for lightweight, smart and IoT enabled componentry has increased massively, hence the increased demand for FSR Sensors.
 These paper-thin sensors have saturated our everyday lives providing the simple innovative solutions that have been needed in a variety of industry.
 Product designers, engineers and innovators often opt for the flexibly printed force sense resistors due to their size and versatility.
-Reid Print Technologies manufactures force sensing resistors to order, with a multitude of resistances, sizes, shapes and configurations on offer.
+Reid Print Technologies manufactures FSR or Force Sensing Resistors to order, with a multitude of resistances, sizes, shapes and configurations on offer.

 What are they?